mpeeples2008/ArchNetSci/_book/05-visualization.md

 ![](images/Figure_6_3.jpg.jpeg){width=100%}

-### Figure 6.4: Simple Network with Clusters {#Figure_6_4}
+### Figure 6.4: Simple Network with Clusters {- #Figure_6_4}

-Figure 6.4 is a network of shared lithic material sources among Clovis sites in western North America.
+Figure 6.4.
+A network among Clovis era sites in the Western U.S. with connections based on shared lithic raw material sources.
+Nodes are scaled based on betweenness centrality with the top seven sites labelled.
+Colour-coded clusters were defined using the Louvain algorithm.

-This example shows how to define and indicate groups and label points.
+This example shows how to define and indicate groups and label points based on their values.

 ```r